Litter, bins, graffiti, fly tipping, grass and trees

 How we use CCTV to detect fly-tipping

 We use CCTV cameras around the Borough to detect fly-tipping and CCTV warning signs are posted on approach to all camera locations to inform you of their presence.
 These cameras record images and video when triggered by movement and as a result footage will include people, animals and vehicles.
-Many of our cameras automatically transmit images as they are captured.
+To protect against theft, many of our cameras automatically transmit images back to us as they are captured.
 All cameras are checked at regular intervals and footage which is not relevant is deleted at the earliest opportunity.
 Footage which we suspect is involved in a crime is investigated by the Environmental Health team and the Police where appropriate.